adma224/serverless-containerized-wordpress/README.md

 **Security Groups** - I define several throughout the stacks for different purposes, such as controlling access to the RDS database, EFS, and the application itself.
 They act as a virtual firewall for the associated resources.

-### SQL Database

-**Amazon RDS Aurora Serverless** - Defined in AuroraServerlessStack, it provides a scalable and serverless relational database which automatically starts up, shuts down, and scales with the application's needs.

-### File System

-**Amazon EFS (Elastic File System)** - Set up in EfsStack, it offers a simple, scalable, elastic file storage for use with AWS Cloud services and on-premises resources.
-It's particularly useful for storing the WordPress content that needs to be shared across multiple instances.

-**Amazon EFS Access Points** - Created within EfsStack to simplify file system access.
-This ensures my application has the appropriate file permissions and directory for the WordPress content.

 ### Containers

 **Amazon ECS Service** - Implicitly created within FargateStack, it maintains the desired count of instances of the task definition.
 It integrates with the ALB for high availability and fault tolerance.